Sam Martin (American football)

-Sam Joseph Martin (born February 27, 1990) is an American professional football punter for the Carolina Panthers of the National Football League (NFL).
+Sam Joseph Martin (born February 27, 1990) is an American professional football punter and kickoff specialist for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Appalachian State Mountaineers, and was selected by the Detroit Lions in the fifth round of the 2013 NFL draft.

 Early life

 Martin was lettered for soccer for four years and also received all-state recognition in his junior season at Starr's Mill High School.

 College career

 In his senior season at Appalachian State University, he was selected to the Associated Press All-America First team.
 He also was named to the first-team All-America by College Sports Journal and third-team all-America by The Sports Network in his senior season.